1414C/jiffy/README.md

 4. Use a generated relationship to retrieve a specific order for a customer:
     - https://servername:port/customer/10023/order/99000022

-5. Use a generated relationship to retrieve the customer for a specific order:
+5. Use a generated belongsTo relationship to retrieve the customer for a specific order:
     - https://servername:port/order/99000022/customer